srobo/runbook/docs/competition/virtual-competitions/competition-session-checklist.md

 - Archive the livestream so that it can be watched as a Video on Demand (VOD)
 - Cut down the VOD on YouTube to remove the countdown
 - Add chapters to the VOD
+- Create and set thumbnail for the VOD
 - Distribute logs and animation files to teams
 - Schedule a Retro after a brief break
 - Announce the final scores, VOD, and next competition time to the teams